simplezhli/flutter_deer/README-EN.md

 - Due to some plug-ins, this project has imperfect support on the web (mainly in terms of functionality, and UI issues are minor).
 Those who are interested can run the experience by themselves.

-- Because there are a lot of pages, some pages may not be found at the beginning.
-(You can execute integration test commands to `flutter drive --profile --target=test_driver/driver.dart` view function demonstrations)
+- You can execute integration test commands to `flutter drive --profile --target=test_driver/driver.dart` view function demonstrations.

 - I have added a relative path to the design drawings in the page notes.
 I can search or find the corresponding page.
 I hope it will help you.